Course Nr.: #4

 - make use of Open Educational Resources and share their content with the professional community

-- share resulting materials with learners via VLEs, wikis, blogs, email or social media platforms
+- share resulting materials with learners via VLEs, wikis, blogs, email or social media platform

 The course combines short introductions in the form of brief plenaries on various methodological topics and related CLIL / LSP activities followed by presentations of ICT applications and multimedia that can facilitate & enhance them in and out of the classroom.